bgcarlisle/Numbat/README.md

 * Added new text area sub-extraction element
 * Added new reference data sub-extraction element
 * Added tool for uploading files, e.g. images for reference
+* Fixed bug that prevents compatibility with PHP 8+
+* Fixed bug where a fresh Numbat installation needs to have the `db-migrations.php` run in order to function properly

 To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.